wp-plugins/flyzoo/readme.txt

 == Screenshots ==
 1. One-to-one private Chats to engage users.
-2. You can create cool floating group chats for guest and registered users.
+2. You can create cool floating chat rooms for guests and registered users.
-3. Real-time Visitor Insights for Administrators!
+3. Real-time Visitor Insights for Administrators.
-4. Social commenting with realtime notifications.
+4. Social comments with realtime notifications and like/dislike system.
 5. Points, badges and rewards: gamify your website!
 6. Dashboard: configure notification, messages and manage users.